-Not with PSH therapy says author Hedy Damari.
+Not with PSH therapy says author Hedy Damari, of GOOD MEDICINE magazine.

 However, more subtle and seemingly insignificant events, usually occurring in childhood, can have an equally devastating result on your subconscious mind, triggering conditions such as addictions, panic attacks, migraines, fear of flying and eating disorders.